frozenprojects/aerospike-vs-riak/README.md

 #Foreword
 I am not Google.
 I don't own gazillions of servers in a cloud.
 Riak and Aerospike are both awesome databases that scale exceptionally well, however this test doesn't include their performance in a cluster.
+It also doesn't consider their advanced functionalities like Riak's Map/Reduce or Aerospike's UDF.

 This test is about as simple as it can be: You have a __single server__ with a __single CPU__ which is accessing a locally hosted database.
 This is not realistic for high-end websites, however many small websites and services do have a similar setup.